ajaquith/alpine-apks/README.md

         sudo apk add awslogs-agent@arj

 _Unlike_ the Amazon-supplied installer, the Alpine package installer attempts to install the latest version of Python package `awscli-cwlogs`.
-It also adds sample AWS and AWS CloudWatch Log Agent configuration files to `/var/awslogs/etc`; these are `aws.conf.example` and `awslogs.conf.example`.
-If the (non example) `aws.conf` or `awslogs.conf` files do not exist, the package installer prints a warning.
+It also adds default AWS and AWS CloudWatch Log Agent configuration files to `/var/awslogs/etc`; these are `aws.conf` and `awslogs.conf`.

-The AWS configuration file `aws.conf` should contain valid values for `region`, `aws_access_key_id` and `aws_secret_access_key`.
-Ideally, these credentials should belong to an IAM user that possesses only the minimum privileges needed to create log groups and push logs, for example:
+The AWS configuration file `aws.conf` should contain a valid value for `region`, in the `[default]` section.
+If the EC2 instance has an IAM role that contains appropriate entitlements (see below), no other configuration is needed.
+If an IAM role is _not_ attached to the EC2 instance, the  `aws_access_key_id` and `aws_secret_access_key` need to be supplied.

+In order to push logs, either the IAM role (preferred) or user (less preferred) needs to possess privileges to create log groups and push logs.
+Here is a sample policy that grants these privileges:

         {
             "Version": "2012-10-17",